Generally, Phonic Phase 4, as described in Letters and Sounds (2007), relates to the blending of consonants at the beginning and end of simple words.

 The books in the Early Vowel Combinations Series, introduce and reinforce the vowel graphemes, 'ai, (rain), ea (eat), ie (pie), y (sky), oa, (float), oo (cool), er (after)'.

-Tom and Bella Series 4 introduces the vowel graphemes 'ar' (car) and 'a' (fall).
+Tom and Bella Series 4 introduces the vowel graphemes 'ar' (car) and 'ir' (first).

 The books in the Combining Consonants Series revise the consonant digraphs 'th, sh, ch, ..ng' and add '..dge, ..tch'.
+The vowel grapheme 'oy' is introduced in the new book 1, The Toy Truck.
+A new book 6 has been introduced in 2018, The Hedgehog Tunnel.
 The new irregular high-frequency words introduced are 'be, what, some, there, where'.

 WA08: Blending Consonants Activities has 48 photocopiable pages of writing and comprehension exercises relating to adjacent consonants.
 Each activity uses words containing only the 'short' vowels 'a, e, i, o, u' as well as the consonants to blend.